 Florida strawberries can be planted in home gardens beginning in the fall and enjoyed through the winter and spring.

-Currently 'Camarosa,' 'Sweet Charlie,' and 'Festival' varieties are recommended for Florida home gardens.
+Currently 'Camarosa,' 'Sweet Sensation®,' and 'Festival' varieties are recommended for Florida home gardens.
 All varieties produce berries for fresh eating or freezing.
 'Camarosa' is best for North Florida, 'Festival' for Central.

-Strawberries need temperatures between 50°F–80°F and less than 14 hours of daylight to flower and produce fruit.
+Growing strawberries requires temperatures between 50°F–80°F and less than 14 hours of daylight for the strawberries to flower and produce fruit.
 In Florida, these conditions occur throughout the fall, winter, and spring.